Exploring non-Euclidean photonics: Pseudosphere microlaser

 \subsection{Tractoid fabrication and experimental setup}

-The 3D design of the tractoid microlasers was created using the free OpenSCAD software by vertically translating two tractoid surfaces of radius $R_0=20$ µm and cut at $u_{max} = 3$.
-The translation distance between the two tractoids $\delta= 2\,\mu$m defines the thickness of the tractoid microcavity [cf. Fig. \ref{fig:SEM_tractoid}(b)].
+In the experiment, we designed a curved waveguide in the shape of the tractoid by shifting two tractoid surfaces of radius $R_0=20$ µm with respect to each other.
+The distance between the two tractoid surfaces, $\delta= 2\,\mu$m, defines the thickness of the tractoid microcavity [cf. Fig. \ref{fig:SEM_tractoid}(b)].
+It was cut at $u_{max} = 3$ which corresponds to a height of about 40 $\mu$m.
+The 3D design of the tractoid microlasers was created using the free OpenSCAD.
 We would like to stress at this point that the tractoid microcavity differs from a mathematical tractoid surface because of its finite size, which is accounted for in the computations by considering truncated tractoids.
 Another difference is the finite thickness of this and other curved microcavities.
 Yet, they can still be described by the scalar Helmholtz equation using the concept of the effective index of refraction \cite{Moebius}, as outlined below.

 The tractoid microlasers were then fabricated by DLW lithography using the Photonic Professional GT+ system with negative resist IP-G from the company Nanoscribe.
 The resist was doped by 0.5 wt$\%$ pyrromethene 597 laser dye (by the company Exciton) which is homogeneously distributed in the bulk host resist.
 A Scanning Electron Microscope (SEM) image of a tractoid microlaser is shown in Fig. \ref{fig:SEM_tractoid}(a).\\